wswoodruff/email-me/README.md

 # email-me

-Fill out the `.env` file to send emails from an address you control (Nodemailer settings)
+Fill out the `.env` file with your Nodemailer settings.
+See `server/.env-keep` for an example.
-- See `server/.env-keep` for what you'll need to fill out

 ## Usage
 > Please see the [API Reference](./API.md)